 The Company evaluates goodwill for impairment annually, in the fourth quarter of each year.
 In addition, the Company would test goodwill for recoverability between annual evaluations whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable.
 Examples of such events could include a significant adverse change in legal matters, liquidity or in the business climate, an adverse action or assessment by a regulator or government organization, loss of key personnel, or new circumstances that would cause an expectation that it is more likely than not that we would sell or otherwise dispose of a reporting unit.
 Goodwill impairment is determined using a two-step approach in accordance with Statement of Financial Accounting Standards No. 142 "Goodwill and Other Intangible Assets" ("SFAS 142").
 The impairment review process compares the fair value of the reporting unit in which goodwill resides to its carrying value.
 In 2005, the Company operated as one business and one reporting unit.
 Therefore, the goodwill impairment analysis was performed on the basis of the Company as a whole using the market capitalization of the Company as an estimate of its fair value.
 In the past, our market capitalization has been significantly in excess of the Company's carrying value.
 It is reasonably likely that the future market capitalization, in which case a different amount for potential impairment would result.
-In addition, the use of the discounted expected future cash flows to evaluate the fair value of the Company as a whole is reasonably likely to produce different results than the Company's market capitalization.
+The use of the discounted expected future cash flows to evaluate the fair value of the Company's market capitalization.